scotws/LiaraForth/MANUAL.md

-# Manual for Liara for the W65C265SXB
+# Manual for Liara Forth for the W65C265SXB

 (THIS TEXT IS UNDER DEVELOPMENT AND MERELY A COLLECTION OF NOTES)